lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab2.md

 * 10 points – includes comments explaining what your program does
 * 10 points – code is indented so it is readable
 * 20 points – compiles successfully with `-Wall` – no warnings
+* 10 points - the program stops collecting data when the user enters -99, and -99 is not counted as a temperature
+* 5 points - hot temperatures are counted correctly
+* 5 points - pleasant temperatures are counted correctly
+* 5 points - cold temperatures are counted correctly
+* 20 points - the average computation is correct
+* 5 points - the average temperatures is printed with exactly two decimal places
-* 5 points – prints the output to exactly match the sample output
+* 10 points – prints the output to exactly match the sample output

 ## Grading turnaround
 This classwork will be graded with scores in Brightspace by 5pm on May 17th.